Applies to: System Center Configuration Manager (Current Branch)

 Improved support for Android users based in China

 Due to the absence of the Google Play Store in China, Android devices must obtain apps from Chinese marketplaces.
-The Company Portal will support this workflow by redirecting Android users in China to download the Company Portal and Outlook apps from local app stores.
-This will improve the user experience when Conditional Access policies are enabled, both for Mobile Device Management and for Mobile Application Management.
+The Company Portal supports this workflow by redirecting Android users in China to download the Company Portal and Outlook apps from local app stores.
+This improves the user experience when Conditional Access policies are enabled, both for Mobile Device Management and for Mobile Application Management.
 The Company Portal and Outlook apps for Android are available on the following Chinese app stores: